fujie-math/PRISM/README.md

 cd ./train/logic/
 python train_mm.py
 ```
 The code above trains a classifier using the **MM** method on the affirmative statements in the **LogicStruct** dataset and tests it on the other three grammatical structures.
-You can configure the internal states reading path within the file.
+You can configure the internal states reading path within the file by setting the `data_path`.
 By default, it reads the pre-generated prompt-guided internal states, which will give the experimental results of the **PRISM-MM** method.
 If the internal states of the original text are read, it will give the results of the original **MM** method.
 ```
 cd ./train/true/
 python output_saplma.py
 ```
-The code above will execute the `train_saplma.py` file under three different random number sets, and the results for each set will be saved as a `Excel` file in the newly created `.\output` folder.
-The generated `Excel` file will contain the following data:
+The code above will execute the `train_saplma.py` file under three different random number sets, and the results for each set will be saved as a `Excel` file in a newly created `.\output` folder.
+The generated `Excel` file will contain data in the following format:

 |             | animals   | cities    | companies | elements  | facts    | inventions|           |
 | ----------- | --------- | --------- | --------- | --------- | -------- | --------- | --------- |